Thank you to our Friends and Community

 The Daniels Farmstead is directed by an all-volunteer Board who have devoted hours of time to managing and working towards the continued success of the farmstead.

-Mark Reil, President; Joe Pedorella, Treasurer; Cindy Lavoie, Clerk; Susan Gray, Secretary; Mary Bulso, Trustee; Justine Brewer, Trustee; Belinda Blackford Mazur, Trustee; Ken Tubman, Trustee; Paul Larson, Trustee.
+Mark Reil, President; Justine Brewer, Acting Treasurer; Cindy Lavoie, Clerk; Susan Gray, Secretary; Mary Bulso, Trustee; Belinda Blackford Mazur, Trustee; Ken Tubman, Trustee; Paul Larson, Trustee.

-A special thank you to the Massachusetts Office of Travel and Tourism and Senator Ryan Fattman; Jomi Contruction; M. Getchell Concrete; Tresca Brothers Concrete; UniBank; Southwick's Zoo; Galliford's Restaurant; Massachusetts Cultural Council including the Blackstone, Mendon and Millville Cultural Councils.
+Thank you to all of the vendors, volunteers and docents that donated their time to make this season a success, we are fortunate for your continuous support.
+A special thank you to the past and present members of the Board of Directors; Massachusetts Office of Travel and Tourism and Senator Ryan Fattman; Jomi Contruction; M. Getchell Concrete; Tresca Brothers Concrete; UniBank; Southwick's Zoo; Galliford's Restaurant; Koopman Lumber; Massachusetts Cultural Council including the Blackstone, Mendon and Millville Cultural Councils.
 In addition, thank you to State Representative Mike Soter, the Town of Blackstone; Blackstone Parks and Recreation, the Mendon Boy Scouts of America; Joseph Podles; Chris Albrecht; Mike Mawn; Nor'East Roofers; The Enlightner Blackstone, The Town Crier, MyFm 101, Alex Mullaly

 The Foundation's focus is to provide a place for people to gather, celebrate, and learn the values of a working farm and its traditions.